Ben-Sullivan-iOS/LystTest/README.md

 Small app created as a take home project to create a filterable list of shoes.

-Had to omit tests, error handling and coordinators due to time constraints.
+Had to omit tests, error handling and the gender filter due to time constraints.
 The architecture is based on MVP which has the following layers:

 Model - There are two main types of objects Representables which are created by a Presenter and consumed by a View